India–United States espionage on Nanda Devi: Follow up on Nanda Devi

 In the spring of May 1966, a follow-up Indian expedition was sent to Camp IV to recover the device and its plutonium capsules.
 The expedition failed to find any signs of the generator and its capsules.
 Later, an American team of mountaineers (Frost, Dingman and Schaller) joined those attempting to recover the device.
 One of the members of the team, Dingman, said that they had scanned the area of Nanda Devi with neutron detectors but no evidence of plutonium was found.
 The team concluded that the device and its capsules were carried downhill by a landslide.
+It has also been claimed that the heat emitted from the generator may have melted the surrounding ice, burying it deeper into the glaciers near the mountain.